owtech/foundationdb/documentation/sphinx/source/backups.rst

 An example blob store Backup URL would be ``blobstore://myKey:mySecret@something.domain.com:80/dec_1_2017_0400?bucket=backups``.

 Blob store Backup URLs can have optional parameters at the end which set various limits or options used when communicating with the store.
 All values must be positive decimal integers unless otherwise specified.
 The speed related default values are not very restrictive.
+A parameter is applied individually on each ``backup_agent``, meaning that a global restriction should be calculated based on the number of agent running.
 The most likely parameter a user would want to change is ``max_send_bytes_per_second`` (or ``sbps`` for short) which determines the upload speed to the blob service.

 Here is a complete list of valid parameters:

- *secure_connection* (or *sc*) - Set 1 for secure connection and 0 for unsecure connection.
+ *secure_connection* (or *sc*) - Set 1 for secure connection and 0 for insecure connection.
 Defaults to secure connection.

  *connect_tries* (or *ct*) - Number of times to try to connect for each request.